Soufiane-Chajjaoui/DesignPattern/README.md

 - [Contributing](#contributing): Information on how to contribute to this repository.
 - [License](#license): Details on the licensing of the content in this repository.

-Feel free to explore the examples and adapt them to your own projects.
-If you have any suggestions or improvements, please consider contributing.

-## Examples

-Include a brief description or table of contents for the examples in your repository.

-## Usage

-Provide instructions on how others can use the examples in their projects.
-Include any dependencies or setup steps if necessary.

-## Contributing

-If you'd like to contribute to this repository, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).